drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/Fl_0.02s_frameset64.20250710.101229.398269.lccd.rfft-tscaled.jpg" alt="CCD Readout" width="40%">
 </p>

-The following shows a perhaps more intuitive way to look at this.
-Here we graph spectrum as its first derivative, dV/dt.
-We see clearly that anomalous attenuation in the commercial instrument seems to directly follow dV/dt.
+A more intuitive way to look at this is shown in the following where we graph the spectrum as its first derivative, dV/dt.
+We see that the line at 435nm which is markedly stronger in the present design instrument also has the largest dV/dt.
 In electronics, dV/dt is related *slew*.

 <p align="center">